dimikave/advanced_signal_processing_auth/Assignment-2/README.txt

   for the exersice
 - bspecPlotInfo.m, bspecPlotInfo2 are programs to run
   some additional plot information according to the area we want
-Note: It is taken for granted that people with access to this file have
+Note: It is taken for granted that people with access to this files have
       HOSA Toolbox for Matlab in their devices added to their PATH.

 Dimitrios Kavelidis Frantzis 					4/20/2021